 Love them or hate them but deadlines really are one of the best tools at your disposal.

-I would get it done, but always felt if I had that bit of extra time I could have done it better.
+I'd get it done, but I always felt that if I had that bit of extra time I could've done it better.

 'Next time I won't leave it really late to start' I would tell myself.

-It was also ironic that as soon as I had homework due in the next day that suddenly anything else that needed to get done seemed a lot more interesting and urgent, like tidying my room, sorting my CD’s into the right cases, sorting out my clothes, moving my posters about on the walls, re-arranging the furniture.
+It seemed that when I had homework due in the next day, suddenly anything else that needed to get done was a lot more interesting and urgent.
+This included sorting my CD's into the right cases, sorting out my clothes, moving my posters about on the walls, tidying my room and re-arranging the furniture.

-It was only when I was at university that I started to get the hang of deadlines, and that was because one of my favourite things to do in the world (sleeping) was constantly sacrificied because of my ‘leave it to the last minute’ approach.
+It was only when I was at university that I started to get the hang of deadlines.
+The only reason for this was because one of my favourite things to do in the world (sleeping) was constantly sacrificied due to my 'leave it to the last minute' approach.

 I somehow managed to get the essay submitted but I promised I would never do that to myself again.

-My lesson of the day was don’t put six large spoons of sugar in a glass of water, stir and neck it.
-Don’t do that kids.
-It wasn’t one of my brightest ideas.
+My lesson of the day was 'don't put six large spoons of sugar in a glass of water, stir and neck it.'

-The actual lesson I learnt was that I should have just started writing it a week earlier to have avoided all that.
-Simples.
+The actual lesson I learnt (which was rather obvious) was that I should've just started writing it a week earlier to have avoided all of that stress.